stfc/cloud-docs/source/howto/CreateAHeatStack.rst

   parameters:
     <param name>:
       type: <string | number | json | comma_delimited_list | boolean>
-      label: <human-readable name of the parameter> #optional input
+      label: <human-readable name of the parameter> #optional
-      description: <description of the parameter> #optional input
+      description: <description of the parameter> #optional
       default: <default value for parameter> #optional - this is used if the user does not specify a value.
-      hidden: <true | false> #Default option is false.
-This determines whether the parameter is hidden from the user if the user requests information about the stack.
+      hidden: <true | false> #default option is false - this determines whether the parameter is hidden from the user if the user requests information about the stack.
-      constraints: <parameter constraints> #Optional Input.
-List of constrains to apply to the parameter.
+      constraints: <parameter constraints> #optional - list of constraints to apply to the parameter.
 The stack will fail if the parameter values doe not comply to the constrains.
-      immutable: <true | false> #Default is false.
-This determines whether a parameter is updateable after the stack is running.
+      immutable: <true | false> #default is false - this determines whether a parameter is updateable after the stack is running.
-      tags: <list of parameter categories> #Optional input. list of strings to specify the catagory of the parameter.
+      tags: <list of parameter categories> #optional input - list of strings to specify the category of the parameter.

 Resources
 #########